Physical fitness and activity guidelines

 • Body composition

 Physical fitness is generally achieved through proper nutrition, moderate to vigorous physical exercise, and sufficient rest.
 It is your ability to perform your daily duties effectively in physical work, training and other activities.
+Poor physical fitness is a notable risk factor for a vast range of medical conditions.
+Poor aerobic fitness in particular is one of the biggest risk factors for cardiovascular disease and mortality.

 Your fitness